 Many of these issues can be discovered during an overnight sleep study, which is the first step in combination therapy.

 As far as doing a polysomnography (sleep) study at home vs in a lab?

 The research and studies I’ve found have said that the location doesn’t impact the quality of the data.
-In other words, testing at home will give the same correlational data as will doing it at the lab – but it will probably be more cost-effective and less stressful on your child.
+In other words, testing at home will give the same correlational data as well as doing it at the lab – but it will probably be more cost-effective and less stressful for your child.
 Just be sure to talk to your doctor and sleep study team about your situation.

 Once your team has those results in hand, they can talk with you about the best combination of options for your family.
 Options may include:

 - Medical treatments

 - Changes to your routine to improve outcomes